ni/niveristand-instrument-addon-custom-device/Quick Start Documentation/Instrument Addon Quick Start Guide.md

 Users can add flexibility and reusability to their systems by creating and configuring system definitions through the Scripting API.

 ## With this API, users can:<br/>
-- create a new Instrument from a previously exported configuration:
+- create a new Instrument from a previously exported configuration<br/>

     Node used: **Create Instrument Addon From Configuration File**